Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Introduction

-To apply this technique to our problem setting, we need to define a supergraph whose node set contains all minimal solutions of cardinality at most $k$.
-However, there are two obstacles to this: (1) we need to find a ``seed solution'' of cardinality at most $k$, which is essentially difficult to obtain, and (2) we need to ensure the strong connectivity of the supergraph defined on the set of minimal solutions of cardinality at most $k$.
-Fortunately, in our approximation setting, we do overcome these obstacles: (1) we can use known polynomial-time approximation algorithms for finding a ``seed solution'', and (2) for every two ``small'' minimal solutions, there is a path between these solutions whose ``internal solutions'' are all small in the supergraph defined by the cardinality constrained version of input-restricted problems.
-Given this, it suffices to show that input-restricted problems with cardinality constraints can be solved efficiently.
+To apply this technique to our problem setting, we need to define a supergraph whose node set contains all minimal solutions of weight at most~$k$.
+However, there are two obstacles to this: (1) we need to find a ``seed solution'' of weight at most~$k$, which is essentially difficult to obtain, and (2) we need to ensure the strong connectivity of the supergraph defined on the set of minimal solutions of weight at most $k$.
+Fortunately, in our approximation setting, we do overcome these obstacles: (1) we can use known polynomial-time approximation algorithms for finding a ``seed solution'', and (2) for every two ``small'' minimal solutions, there is a path between these solutions whose ``internal solutions'' are all small in the supergraph defined by the weight constrained version of input-restricted problems.
+Given this, it suffices to show that input-restricted problems with weight constraints can be solved efficiently.

-More precisely, given a minimal subset $X$ of $U$ satisfying $\Pi$ and $x \in X$, the input-restricted problem requires to enumerate all minimal subsets $Y$ of $U$ with $|Y| \le k$ such that $(X \setminus \{x\}) \cup Y$ satisfies $\Pi$.
-Without the cardinality constraint on $Y$, it is the original version of input-restricted problems defined by Cohen \etal~\cite{DBLP:journals/jcss/CohenKS08}.
-In the first framework, we exploit known tractability of input-restricted problems of several monotone properties.
-For such properties, for instance {\sc Vertex Cover} and {\sc Bounded Degree-$d$ Deletion}, the corresponding input-restricted problem can be solved in polynomial time with respect to the size of the input graph.
-Those properties are known as \emph{CKS properties} \cite{DBLP:journals/jcss/CohenKS08,DBLP:journals/corr/abs-2004-09885}\footnote{Since they used this term for hereditary properties on graphs.
-Thus, we slightly abuse this notion for our purpose.}.
-In particular, the number of such sets $Y$ is upper bounded by a polynomial in the input size.
-This enables us to combine with our approximate enumeration framework, which yields polynomial-delay approximate enumeration algorithms with a constant approximation factor.